2006–07 Phoenix Suns season: Controversy & Tim Donaghy

 Game 5 was played May 16 at the US Airways Center in downtown Phoenix.
 After leading by as many as 16 points in the second quarter and ahead 79–71 with 5:18 to play, the Suns collapsed and lost the game by a score of 88–85.
 Bruce Bowen hit a three-point shot with 36.4 seconds to go.
 The Suns, without Stoudemire and Diaw because of the aforementioned one-game suspension, were led by Shawn Marion, who scored 24 points and 17 rebounds, but only four of those points were scored in the second half.
 Kurt Thomas, playing in place of Stoudemire, had 15 points and 12 rebounds.
 Steve Nash finished with 19 points and 12 assists.
 Manu Ginóbili scored 15 of his 26 points in the final quarter to lead the Spurs to the late rally as the Spurs proved to be too much for the Suns.

 Game 6 was played May 18 in San Antonio, Texas.
 With 2 fresh players coming back, in Boris Diaw and Amar'e Stoudemire, Phoenix was very anxious about this game.
 Phoenix started the game off going shot for shot with the Spurs.
 After trailing at halftime 53–51, Phoenix believed that they were going to force a Game 7 back in Phoenix, but a big 3rd quarter by San Antonio put the Spurs up by as many as 20.
 In the 4th quarter, the Suns almost rallied back by starting to hit big shots.
-In the end, it was not enough as San Antonio held on to win, 114-106.
+In the end, it was not enough as San Antonio held on to win, 114–106.

-In December of 2009, one of the referees who officiated Game 3, Tim Donaghy, released his autobiography (Personal Foul: A First-Person Account of the Scandal that Rocked the NBA) in which he commented on this series.
+In December 2009, one of the referees who officiated Game 3, Tim Donaghy, released his autobiography (Personal Foul: A First-Person Account of the Scandal that Rocked the NBA) in which he commented on this series.
 In his book, he wrote that the entire series was poorly officiated, from start to finish, and that he had no doubt the Suns were the best team in the league that year.
 Donaghy claimed that his supervisor, Tommy Nuñez, disliked team owner Robert Sarver while also enjoying the lifestyle of San Antonio to the point where he wanted the Spurs to continue leading their playoff stretch.